openssl/openssl/Configurations/README-design.md

             },
     );

-As can be seen, everything in %unified_info is fairly simple suggest of information.
-Still, it tells us that to build all programs, we must build 'apps/openssl', and to build the latter, we will need to build all its sources ('apps/openssl.o' in this case) and all the other things it depends on (such as 'libssl').
-All those dependencies need to be built as well, using the same logic, so to build 'libssl', we need to build 'ssl/tls.o' as well as 'libcrypto', and to build the latter...
+As can be seen, everything in `%unified_info` is fairly simple suggest of information.
+Still, it tells us that to build all programs, we must build `apps/openssl`, and to build the latter, we will need to build all its sources (`apps/openssl.o` in this case) and all the other things it depends on (such as `libssl`).
+All those dependencies need to be built as well, using the same logic, so to build `libssl`, we need to build `ssl/tls.o` as well as `libcrypto`, and to build the latter...

 Build-file templates
 --------------------

-Build-file templates are essentially build-files (such as Makefile on Unix) with perl code fragments mixed in.
+Build-file templates are essentially build-files (such as `Makefile` on Unix) with perl code fragments mixed in.
 Those perl code fragment will generate all the configuration dependent data, including all the rules needed to build end product files and intermediary files alike.